Transfer Student Placement

 - Demonstrate they can maintain a RIT score of the following on the NWEA MAP Math test:

 - If the NWEA MAP score requirement is met, parents will be notified via email and we will arrange for the student to take a supplemental test to determine if they will be a good match for the Single or Double Accelerated Math course.
-Jennifer Bergeron can answer any questions you may have about math placement for your child.
+Jennifer Bergeron can answer any questions you may have about math placement for your child and share with you how to sign up for the supplemental test.

 If a student was on a pathway expected to learn high school content in 7th or 8th grade, we will attempt to have them continue on that pathway in District 34.
 Please send the following information to Jennifer Bergeron.